rpSebastian/AutoCFR/README.md

 2. Modify the type and number of games used for training.
 Specify your game in `autocfr/utils.py:load_game_configs`.
 3. By default, we learn from bootstrapping.
 If you want to learn from scratch, Set `init_algorithms_file` to `["models/algorithms/empty.pkl]` in `scripts/train.py`.
 4. Modify the hyperparameters.
 Edit the file `scripts/train.py`.
 5. Train on distributed servers.
-Follow the instuctions of [ray](https://docs.ray.io/en/master/cluster/cloud.html#cluster-private-setup) to setup your private cluster and set `ray.init(address="auto")` in `scripts/train.py`.
+Follow the instructions of [ray](https://docs.ray.io/en/master/cluster/cloud.html#cluster-private-setup) to setup your private cluster and set `ray.init(address="auto")` in `scripts/train.py`.

 You can use Tensorboard to monitor the training process.
 ```bash